industrial-edge/jenkins-cicd/pipeline/README.md

     - Repository name
     - Choose public repository
     ```
 *Note: Public repository is chosen to shorten the lenght of this documentation.
-You can also select private but be aware of setting up ssh key and Jenkins credentials for succesfull connection with GitHub.
+You can also select private repository but be aware of setting up ssh key and Jenkins credentials for succesfull connection with GitHub.
 See: [jenkins-with-private-github-reposiotory](https://medium.com/@shreyaklexheal/integrate-jenkins-with-github-private-repo-8fb335494f7e)*

 <img src="graphics/create_repo.gif" width="1000"/>